Loko people

 The Loko belong to the larger group of Mande peoples who live throughout West Africa.
 The Loko are mostly farmers and hunters.
 Loko believe that most humanistic and scientific power is passed down through the secret societies, such as the Kpangbani.
+Most Loko are Muslim, they converted due to the growing influence of Muslim merchants in the area during the British colonial era.